MarcLD/Getting-and-Cleaning-Data/README.md

     Finally, use data <- read.table("data_means.txt") command in R to read the file to review the contents.

-    The files contains the means values for 68 of the measurements contained in the source files (see the files X_train and X_test).
+    The files contains the mean values for 68 of the measurements contained in the source files (see the files X_train and X_test).

     These measurements relate to 30 Subjects for whom data were collected while they were involved in 6 activities (see the file activity_labels).